 Safer Sephiroth (Final Fantasy VII)

 The second boss battle in Final Fantasy VII that left me blown away was its very last (story-wise).
 In order to save every living thing on the planet Gaia, you and your comrades must go all out against its main villain.
 Sephiroth is one of the most memorable antagonists in any game I’ve ever played, and that’s partially because the battle against him is absolutely outstanding.
 Final Fantasy VII’s story spends quite a while building him up as someone far outside your ability to fight, which makes you dread your inevitable confrontation with him the closer you get to it.
-A flashback sequence early on allows Sephiroth to join your team, which makes the difference in ability painfully clear long before you’re even near the end of the game.
+A flashback sequence early on allows Sephiroth to join your team, which makes the difference in your abilities painfully clear long before you’re even near the end of the game.
 You also get to see the tragic moment Sephiroth changes from an aloof, lonely hero of justice to a heartless murderer of unfathomable strength.
 He was even Cloud’s (the player character) idol before falling into madness and devoting himself to eradicating all life on the planet.
 And all of this precedes his literal transformation into the angelic monstrosity of godlike power, Safer Sephiroth.
 Once the battle begins, it doesn’t take long to realize that Sephiroth more than lives up to his reputation.
 In order to even have a chance of surviving this encounter, your entire team must join the fray.
 You are limited to three or less party members in every other battle, but you have access to all six (or eight if you manage to find the secret characters) here.
 Further heightening the intensity of the battle is Sephiroth’s theme, One Winged Angel, the first song in the Final Fantasy series to feature vocals, playing in the background.
 I still get goosebumps just thinking about it…

 And there you have it, those are my most memorable video game boss battles!
 If you liked what you read and want more, like my top video games of 2017, follow me and some other awesome people on Twitter, Facebook, Tumblr, and/or middleofrow.com.